Honda e:Ny1 Review & Prices

 Electric range, charging and tax

-There’s just the one motor and battery combination available with the e:Ny1.
-The motor makes 204hp, which can take it from 0-62mph in a respectable 7.7 seconds.
+There’s just one motor and battery combo available with the e:Ny1.
+It makes a pretty standard 204hp, which can take it from 0-62mph in 7.7 seconds - a respectable time, assuming the tyres can find enough grip to achieve it.

 Safety and security